Paxil Birth Defect Lawsuit

 Paxil continues to be the trigger for multiple lawsuits over birth defects.
 Some of those cases have been class actions and some have been individual lawsuits.
 The medication remains on the market however; with all of the adverse publicity hopefully physicians are not prescribing this antidepressant choice to women who are pregnant or are planning pregnancy.

-If you or a loved one are in need of legal assistance concerning Ride Share you should consult a lawyer immediately.
-Most cases are handled on a contingency basis so you will pay no attorney fees unless you win your case.
+If you or a loved one are in need of legal assistance concerning Paxil you should get a lawyer on your side immediately.
+You will pay no attorney fees unless you win your case.

-Email a Ride Share firm in one click; by filling out the simple Free Case Evaluation form.
+Email up to 10 Paxil law firms in one click; by filling out the simple Free Case Evaluation form.